OrcaTorch D630 & DivePro CL4200 – Affordable Quality

 Made of durable aircraft grade aluminium and equipped with a powerful CREE XHP70.2 single LED the CL4200 comes in two different cable designs; the CL4200B with standard straight cable on strain relief coming out of the canister and the CL4200S with a 90º cable angle at battery end specifically made for sidemount divers.

-At its current price of £545* with free UK mainland delivery the CL4200 arrives in a purpose-made hard box with handle and foam pockets for safe transport and the system price includes charger, adapter plugs, adjustable goodman handle and even a flexible glove-type soft goodman handle.
+With free UK mainland delivery the CL4200 arrives in a purpose-made hard box with handle and foam pockets for safe transport and the system price includes charger, adapter plugs, adjustable goodman handle and even a flexible glove-type soft goodman handle.

 It is worth to note that not only does this torch meet the requirements of underwater signalling with powerful illumination but it is distributed in the UK by one of our main suppliers, Nautilus Diving, who are also the main distributor of other leading brands in technical diving including xDeep, Analox, Ammonite lights and SUEX scooters.